TheRealBarenziah/tfaker.js/README.md

 - catapi (min 1 argument: catapi key; returns array of cats. second argument is for choosing type/api method)

 - purge eslint or bother to setup .env devDependencies etc.
+- setup travis (ie6 / node 0.10.48 tests ? what about Netscape ?)